jbadelson/covid_la/README.md

 * Number of hospital beds, ICUs and ventilators available, in use and total in each LDH Region (http://ldh.la.gov/index.cfm/page/2) in capacity.csv.
 (Note: Prior to LDH adding these statistics to their dashboard on 4/2/2020, capacity figures were reported somewhat sporatically.
 Data for previous days has been reconstructed as well as possible but may be missing data or include data that is not consistent with how LDH is currently counting resources.)
 * Number of patients confirmed positive for COVID-19 hospitalized and on ventilators (Statewide) in hospitalizations.csv.
 (Note: This file will also include PUI - Patient Under Investigation - information on days it is made available).
 * Data on the date patients who tested positive reported their first symptoms started and the date deaths actually occurred, as opposed to the date they were reported to the state (Statewide) in symptoms_date_of_death.csv.
 (Note: the state adds an additional days' worth of data each day but also may adjust previous days' data.).
+* Number of cases by Census tract in tracts.csv.
+(Note: The first day of data was provided as raw counts but LDH has since switched to providing ranges.
+This data is expected to be updated weekly).
+* Number of deaths by race and parish for parishes with more than 25 deaths in deaths_by_race_parish.csv (Note: Each parish/race combination is a single row.
+This data is expected to be updated weekly).
+* Number of deaths by race and parish by LDH Region in deaths_by_race_region.csv (Note: Each region/race combination is a single row.
+This data is expected to be updated weekly).

 Null fields in any file represent days in which that information was not made available.